networknext/next/cmd/tools/next/README.md

 ## Relay

-### Env
+### Enable

-Sets the environment specific to the relay.
+To Enable a relay: `next relay enable [relay name]`

-To set: `next relay env [dev|prod]`
+The tool will SSH into the specified relay and start the relay service.
+If it is already running the tool will do nothing.

 ### Disable

 To Disable a relay: `next relay disable [relay name]`

 First the tool will update the relay's state in Firestore to the Disabled state.
 Then it will SSH into a relay, stop the relay service, and end the session.
+If the service is already stopped the tool will do nothing.

 ### Update